perseids-tools/perseids-react-components/README.md

 ## Upgrading Notes

+This library is build on top of [DimiMikadze/create-react-library](https://github.com/DimiMikadze/create-react-library).
 To upgrade to the latest version of `create-react-library`:

 * In `package.json`, everything above `devDependencies` should not be updated,